NBISweden/AGAT/docs/agat_how_does_it_work.md

 To resume by priority of way to parse: **Parent/child or gene_id/transcript_id relationship > common attribute/tag > sequential.**
 The parser may used only one or a mix of these approaches according of the peculiarity of the gtf/gff file you provide.
-If you need to use the `--ct` option you will have to process the file `agat_convert_sp_gxf2gxf.pl` first  before running any other tool.

   1. Parsing approach 1: by Parent/child relationship